PepeTonin/projeto-compass-blog/README.md

 # First Challenge

-In this document, I will describe the project and showcase all the features that I have added.
+In this document, I am going to describe the project and showcase all the features that I have added.

 The blog is fully responsive.
 It can be viewed in both mobile and desktop versions with complete accessibility.

-First, I will show the mobile version.
+First, I am going to show the mobile version.
 ## Mobile

 ### Front page